-Anticipated expenses and funding sources Except as described above with respect to the payment of taxes, sources Except as described above with respect to the payment of taxes, unless and until we complete our initial business combination, no proceeds held in the trust account will be available for our use.
+Anticipated expenses and funding sources Except as described above with respect to the payment of taxes, unless and until we complete our initial business combination, no proceeds held in the trust account will be available for our use.
 The proceeds held in the trust account will be invested only in U.S. government securities with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 We will disclose in each quarterly and annual report filed with the SEC prior to our initial business combination whether the proceeds deposited in the trust account are invested in U.S. government treasury obligations or money market funds or a combination thereof.
 Based upon current interest rates, we expect the trust account to generate approximately \$3,000,000 of pre-tax interest annually assuming an interest rate of 2.0% per year; however, we can provide no assurances regarding this amount.
 Unless and until we complete our initial business combination, we may pay our expenses only from: the net proceeds of this offering and the sale of the placement units not held in the trust account, which will be approximately \$1,250,000 in working capital after the payment of approximately \$750,000 in expenses relating to this offering; and any loans or additional investments from our sponsor, members of our management team or their affiliates or other third parties, although they are under no obligation to advance funds or invest in us, and provided that any such loans will not have any claim on the proceeds held in the trust account unless such proceeds are released to us upon completion of an initial business combination.
 Conditions to completing our initial business combination Nasdaq rules require that we must complete one or more business combinations having an aggregate fair market value of at least 80% of the value of the assets held in the trust account (excluding the deferred underwriting commissions and taxes payable on the interest earned on the trust account) at the time of our signing a definitive agreement in connection with our initial business combination.
 Our board of directors will make the determination as to the fair market value of our initial business combination.
 If our board of directors is not able to independently determine the fair market value of our initial business combination, we will obtain an opinion from an independent investment banking firm or another independent entity that commonly renders valuation opinions with respect to the satisfaction of such criteria.
-While we consider it unlikely that our board of directors will not be able to make an independent determination, it may be unable to do so if it is less familiar or experienced with the business of a particular target or if there is a significant amount of uncertainty as to the value of a target's assets or prospects.
+While we consider it unlikely that our board of directors will not be able to make an independent determination of the fair market value of our initial business combination, it may be unable to do so if it is less familiar or experienced with the business of a particular target or if there is a significant amount of uncertainty as to the value of a target's assets or prospects.
 There is no limitation on our ability to raise additional funds privately, or through loans in connection with our initial business combination.
+If our securities are not listed on Nasdaq after this offering, we would not be required to satisfy the 80% requirement.
+However, we intend to satisfy the 80% requirement even if our securities are not listed on Nasdaq at the time of our initial business combination.